Configuration

 flag in the command line interface, allowing you to...

-- Define the commands that agents may use to traverse + modify a codebase (see here for more details)
+- Define the tools that agents may use to traverse + modify a codebase.

 - Write prompts that are deterministically/conditionally shown to the agent over the course of a single trajectory.